 Resembling regular cherry varieties by the dark red color, this smaller type is often made into juice to enjoy.
 You can find these tart cherry trees growing across the U.S and Canada.

-It’s highly recommended that you should try this if you’re on a diet.
-Containing 19 times more Vitamin A than blueberries, tart cherries can also be found as a supplement in health products.
+It’s highly recommended to try this if you’re on a diet.
+Containing around 20 times more vitamin A than sweet varieties (3), tart cherries can also supplement health products.
+But that’s not all – these little gems are believed to offer anti-inflammatory and heart-healthy benefits.

 8. Topaz Apple

-Originated from the Czech Republic in the 1990s, Topaz apple has high resistance to diseases and is often favored by farmers for the tree’s consistency to bear fruit.
+Originated from the Czech Republic in the 1990s, Topaz apple has high resistance to diseases and is often favored by farmers for the tree’s consistency in bearing fruit.

 9. Tamarillo

 Tamarillo is an edible fruit that is cultivated in areas with warm climates.
-The fruit bears a resemblance to plum tomatoes but has an orange or purple color when fully ripe.
+The fruit bears a resemblance to plum tomatoes but has a red, gold, or amber color when fully ripe.

 The “tree tomato”, a fruit that can replace tomato in your next salad.